 This article I wrote for Forbes includes additional questions to ask during an interview to stand out.
-I hope they serve as inspiration as you determine what questions to ask at the of your interview with a recruiter.
-Again, focus on asking the interviewer questions that genuinely pique your interest.
+I hope it serves as inspiration.
+Again, focus on asking the interviewer questions about topics that genuinely pique your interest.

 How To Follow Up After An Interview With A Recruiter

 Demonstrate your communication skills and follow-through abilities by sending a thank you email to your recruiter.
-I advise sending this thank you message within 24 hours of your interview.
-If at all possible, try to send your email the same day as recruiters often make decisions quickly.
+I advise sending this message within 24 hours of your interview.
+If at all possible, try to send it the same day, as recruiters often make decisions quickly.

-Your follow-up message to the recruiter does not have to be lengthy.
-Instead, aim for a handful of sentences that reinforce your interest in the company and role, highlight what makes you fabulous, and thank the recruiter for their time and consideration.
+Your follow-up message does not have to be lengthy.
+Instead, aim for a handful of sentences that reinforce your interest in the company and role, highlight what makes you fabulous, and express your gratitude to the recruiter for their time and consideration.

 If you are managing multiple job interviews, you can also mention this in your email.
 You want to be honest and keep your recruiter abreast of how far along you are in conversations with other companies.